stefan-hinterhoelzl/smartroom-usecase/README.md

 - [Woox Security Remote RC7054](https://wooxhome.com/products-c10/security-c6/woox-r7054-smart-remote-control-p53)
 - [Müller Licht LED Stripe 44435](https://www.amazon.de/M%C3%BCller-Licht-1800-6500K-Beleuchtung-vorprogrammierte-Lichtszenen/dp/B07ZPDPST1)

+The system is designed to support the above listed devices.
+However, devices using the same data structure in zigbee2mqtt will also work.
 It is recommended to run the zigbee2mqtt server on a [Raspberry Pi running Raspberry OS](https://www.raspberrypi.com/documentation/computers/getting-started.html).
 The smartroom API can be run on any machine (Windows, Linux, Mac) which has docker and docker-compose installed.